Creating Tags in Cintoo

 2. Click Duplicate tag in the list of available actions.

-4. You may then simply move the bounding box with a simple translation.
-Click Duplicate to create and save the duplicate tag, or click Duplicate Again to save the duplicated tag and create another copy.
+4. It is possible to simply move the bounding box with a simple translation.
+Click Duplicate to create and save the duplicate tag or click Duplicate again to save the duplicated tag and create another copy.

-You can get a list of tags from your Digital Twin or from your Revit or Navisworks model via a simple CSV file that contains the ID of each piece of equipment, their location, and various other metadata according to the tag data model that you have set initially when creating this list of tags.
+Get a Tag List from a Digital Twin or from a Revit or Navisworks model via a simple CSV file that contains the ID of each piece of equipment, their location (x, y, z coordinates), and various other metadata according to the tag data model that was set initially when creating this list of tags.

-These tags from your Digital Twin or CAD model will then be displayed as bounding boxes overlaid on the scans, with the possibility to edit each box to match the reality, or to edit the list to add more metadata.
+These tags from a Digital Twin or CAD model will then be displayed as bounding boxes overlaid on scans, with a possibility to edit each box to match reality, or to edit the list to add more metadata.

-1. When creating the Tag List (see Create a Tag List section above), make sure the metadata fields in the Tag List match exactly the column headings provided in your CSV file (e.g. a CSV column with heading Manufacturer must be included as a Cintoo metadata field called Manufacturer).
+1. When creating a Tag List (see Create a Tag List section above), make sure metadata fields in the Tag List match exactly the column headings provided in the CSV file (e.g. a CSV column with heading Manufacturer must be included as a Cintoo metadata field called Manufacturer).

 • A column with heading "ID" must be included in the CSV

-• Note that the metadata fields in Cintoo do not need to be in the same order as the columns in your CSV file.
+• Note that the metadata fields in Cintoo do not need to be in the same order as the columns in the CSV file.
+But they need to be present to be populated correctly.

-2. Once the corresponding list has been selected in the Tag Explorer, click the Import Tag List icon from the list of actions at the bottom of the Tag Explorer panel.
+2. Once the corresponding list has been selected in Tag Explorer, click on Import tags from CSV from the list of actions at the bottom of Tag Explorer.

-Note: that the same actions are also available from the Data tab.
+Note: that the same actions are also available from Data tab.

 4. Select a CSV or Excel file and click Import.
 This will populate the tag list automatically.